 The program is similar to a post-grad internship.
 Academic prerequisites requires that students must received a bachelor’s degree from an accredited college.
 While a bachelor’s degree in biological sciences is preferred it’s not mandatory.

 Applications are accepted from December 1 – February 28 of each year.
 Children’s Eye Care’s Orthoptic Program is currently only accepting one student every one to two years.
+Our next opening will be in 2022.

 We can’t accept application from non-US citizens.
 It is extremely difficult, almost impossible, to obtain a visa for the study of orthoptics.